 As a professional photographer, that is devastating to hear.

-My goal with this post is to give you a foundation to go off of for some pretty big must have answers to type questions.
+My goal with this post is to give you a foundation to go off of for some pretty big must have answers for questions to ask your wedding photographer.
 I am also including “red flags” to watch out for to hopefully help you avoid stress!

 Also, if you are a photographer reading this – – you can totally benefit from this post!
 Maybe you’re doing all of these things to serve your clients well, or maybe you are lacking an one or more of these areas.
 We are all constantly learning and growing, and we all start somewhere.
-Hopefully this post will inspire you to continue to serve your clients with excellence, or help you better organize your business if that’s the place you’re in!
+Hopefully this post on questions to ask your wedding photographer will inspire you to continue to serve your clients with excellence, or help you better organize your business if that’s the place you’re in!

 Let’s start here: